sushu2001/Toycathon-SSC/toycathon-master/README.md

 # Toycathon-SSC

 This is an Internship project of Sushma Science Center Pvt.
-Ltd. and Educational Startup.
+Ltd. - An Educational Startup.
 A Quiz hosting platform to help users especially students to attempt quizzes and see their rankings.

 ## Figma Link: https://bit.ly/3SCMnGB

 ### Some Snippets of Pages that I made: